Local Groups

 Organizers

-Our local group, Buckeye, Goodyear, Surprise, Avondale, and Litchfield Park, will connect like-minded people in our community who want to work with others who share their values to protect democracy on the local, state and national levels.
+Our local group connects like-minded people in our community who want to work with others who share their values to protect democracy on the local, state and national levels.

 Organizers

-This Augusta County group will connect like-minded people in our community who want to work with others that share their values to protect democracy on the local, state and national levels.
+Our local group connects like-minded people in our community who want to work with others who share their values to protect democracy on the local, state and national levels.

 Organizers